MichaelKohler/volunteer-contributions-fetch/README.md

 ### Usage without output file

 This can also be used without having to rely on an `outputFile`.
 For this case the `fetchAll` function returns all contributions.
 Additionally you can also pass existing contributions to the function and these will be considered as well.
-The return value and the parameter of the function works the same as having an `outputFile`.
+The return value and the parameter of the function work the same as having an `outputFile`.

 ```js
 const { fetchAll } = require('volunteer-contributions-fetch');